BryanPineda21/BookNestApp/README.md

 - **Required Must-have Stories:**
 - User can login
 - User can save searched books
-- User can create descriptions about the book
+- User can see descriptions about the book
 - User can search for books

 - **Optional Nice-to-have Stories:**